EdDataScienceEES/tutorial-Kirstb-04/index.md

 [the title of your link](the file path)
 ```

-If you want to link to a file that is in the same place as your markdown, then the file path is simply the files name e.g. README.md for example.
-However if the file or folder is not in the same place as your markdown then you need to type **../** before you type the file path.
+If you want to link to a file that is in the same place as your Markdown, then the file path is simply the files name e.g. README.md for example.
+However if the file or folder is not in the same place as your Markdown then you need to type **../** before you type the file path.
 This command essentially says take me to the main directory and then find the file from there.
-So let's say you wanted to link to a file called **Outputs** that was in **Folder1**, then your file path would be <mark>(../Folder1/Outputs)</mark>.
+So let's say you wanted to link to a file called **Outputs** that was in **Folder1**, then your file path would be **<mark>(../Folder1/Outputs)</mark>**.

 ### Linking Outwith Github